-Note : Not every depressed child will experience every symptom—some will experience a few symptoms, some many; and the severity of symptoms will vary from child to child.
-Depression can be very serious, but it is treatable.
+Note: Not every depressed child will experience every symptom.
+The severity of symptoms will vary from child to child.
+Depression can be serious, but it is treatable.
 If your child is showing any of these signs and symptoms, talk with your child's doctor.

 American Psychological Association

 Depression in children and adolescents.
 EBSCO DynaMed Plus website.
 Available at: https://www.dynamed.com/topics/dmp~AN~T906140/Depression-in-children-and-adolescents.
 Updated January 18, 2017.
 Accessed January 18, 2017.